OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-10.md

 The Portion of Jacob is not like these; for he is the Maker of all things, and Israel is the tribe of his inheritance; the Lord of Hosts is his name.

 ## Jeremiah 10:17
-Gather up your belongings from the ground, you who live under siege.
+Collect your possessions, you who dwell under siege.

 ## Jeremiah 10:18
 For this is what the Lord says: “Behold, I will sling out the inhabitants of the land at this time, and I will bring distress upon them so that they may be captured.”